 Easy Ways to Detect Air Leaks

 Doing as much as possible to keep your home’s energy efficiency levels high is a given.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 One way your home may be losing efficiency is through air leaks.

 The most frequent leaks are from drafts coming through your windows or doors.
-These air leaks are fairly easy to find, but air leakage can also come from less obvious spaces around your home.
-Review the suggestions below to complete your own energy assessment.
+These air leaks are fairly easy to spot, but air leakage can also come from less obvious spaces around your home.
+Use the suggestions below to complete your own energy assessment.

 Inside your home